spierre91/katacoda-scenarios/pandas-data-selection-and-filtering/step1.md

 # Selecting Columns with Pandas

+First, let's open up a python interactive shell:
+`python`{{execute}}

 First let's import the pandas library and rename it as 'pd':

-`python`
 `import pandas as pd`{{execute}}

 For our demonstration we will be using the Austin Animal Shelter data set.
 Let's import the data into a data frame: